nuejs/nue/packages/nuejs.org/docs/index.md

 }
 ```

-The simplicity is striking.
+Nue is simpler.
 If you know HTML, you know Nue.
 There's no need to learn complex hooks patterns, master state management libraries, or understand years of framework evolution.
 No historical baggage of class components, higher-order components, or render props.
 Just HTML enhanced with minimal syntax for dynamic features.

-What sets Nue apart is how this simple syntax works everywhere: server-side rendering, client-side components ("islands"), and even hybrid components that adapt to their context.
+What sets Nue apart is how this simple syntax works everywhere: server-side rendering, client-side components ("islands"), and even hybrid ("isomorphic") components that adapt to their context.
 Most importantly, these components work seamlessly in both Markdown content and layout modules.
 The same component can render server-side in your marketing pages and client-side in your interactive features.

 ## Motion
 Modern CSS handles a remarkable range of motion design natively: